jordan-sigma-gripperz/Goon/README.md

 ## 👁️‍🗨️ What is this?

-This is a parody HTML site meant to simulate the experience of "gooning" — not in the literal or explicit sense, but as a **meta-commentary on doomscrolling, binge-watching, and general digital zombification**.
+Thuis is the best website for learning about feminism
 ---

 ## 🚧 Features

-- 🧠 Brain-melting design
+- 🧠respecting women
-- 💀 Existential dread simulator
+- 💀 killer instincts
-- ⏱️ Real-time time loss (results may vary)
+- ⏱️ Real-time aura gain
-- 🧍 No goals, no outcomes, no point
+- 🧍become the alpha

 ---